 Key Facts

-- Corporate restructuring: For-profit arm to become a public benefit corporation; nonprofit retains control (Fortune, 2026-02-23)[7]
+- Corporate restructuring: For-profit arm to become OpenAI Group PBC; nonprofit (OpenAI Foundation) retains all special voting and governance rights[2][3]

 Threat Patterns Involved

-Primary: Accumulative Risk & Trust Erosion — The sequential dissolution of two safety teams, the removal of “safely” from the mission statement, and corporate restructuring that introduces large-scale commercial investment represent a cumulative pattern.
-Each action may be individually defensible; taken together, observers and former employees have described them as reflecting a systematic deprioritization of safety at the organization most publicly associated with responsible AI development.
+Primary: Accumulative Risk & Trust Erosion — The sequential dissolution of two safety teams, the removal of “safely” from the mission statement, and corporate restructuring that ties major investment to governance changes represent a cumulative pattern.
+Each action may be individually defensible; taken together, they have been described by observers and former employees as reflecting a systematic deprioritization of safety at the organization most publicly associated with responsible AI development.

-Secondary: Power & Data Concentration — The restructuring, with Microsoft and SoftBank holding a reported $175 billion in combined stake, concentrates governance influence over widely deployed AI systems among a small number of financial actors whose stated incentives are primarily commercial.
+Secondary: Power & Data Concentration — The restructuring, with SoftBank’s $40 billion investment tied to PBC completion and Microsoft’s existing stake, concentrates governance influence over widely deployed AI systems among a small number of financial actors.

 Significance

-- Safety structures lack institutional durability — Two safety teams dissolved in two years, combined with the removal of “safely” from the mission statement, suggests that safety structures at OpenAI have not had the institutional permanence to withstand competing commercial pressures
+- Safety structures lack institutional durability — Two dedicated safety teams dissolved in two years, combined with the removal of “safely” from the mission statement, suggests that safety structures at OpenAI did not have the institutional permanence to withstand governance changes and commercial pressures

-- Mission evolution with global implications — OpenAI’s transition from a nonprofit AI safety organization toward a commercially-driven entity — documented by its own co-founder’s diary — has implications for global AI governance, as the organization’s original safety-first mission influenced regulatory frameworks and industry norms worldwide
+- Mission evolution with global implications — OpenAI’s documented transition from a nonprofit AI safety organization toward a commercially-structured entity — acknowledged by its own co-founder’s diary — has implications for global AI governance, as the organization’s original safety-first mission influenced regulatory frameworks and industry norms worldwide

 Timeline

-OpenAI disbands its Superalignment team — the first dedicated safety team dissolution (per Platformer, TechCrunch)
+OpenAI disbands its Superalignment team, its first dedicated safety team

-The word 'safely' removed from OpenAI's mission statement in an IRS filing related to corporate restructuring (Fortune, The Conversation)
+The word 'safely' is removed from OpenAI's mission statement in an IRS filing related to corporate restructuring

-Elon Musk trial begins; co-founder Brockman's diary entered as evidence
+Elon Musk trial begins; co-founder Greg Brockman's diary entered as evidence, including 'cannot say we are committed to the nonprofit'

 Outcomes